WILLE-DAC/documentation/WILLE by-laws.md

 The official website of the WILLE DAO serves the purpose of presenting WILLE's work to the public and of recruiting new members.

-I. Maintenance and updates to the website are the responsibility of SEELE.
+I. Maintenance and updates to the website are the responsibility of a special ethical committee formed from members amongst the angels.

 II.
 The website should at least link to DAO's repositories, contacts and dapp download.